SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ## Block Closures and Control Flow Statements

 In this chapter we will extend our evaluator to manage block closures.
 Block closures, also named lexical closures, or just blocks in Pharo, are an important concept in most modern programming languages, including Pharo.
-A lexical closure is an anonymous functions that captures its definition environment.
+A lexical closure is an anonymous function that captures its definition environment.

+This chapter starts by explaining what blocks are and how they are evaluated.
+Block evaluation, being a core part of the language definition, is a service that is requested to the evaluator/interpreter through a primitive.
+We then dive into the lexical capture feature of blocks: when a block closure is created, it captures its defining context, namely its enclosing context (i.e., the visible variables that the block can see).
+This makes blocks able to read and write not only its own temporary variables but also all the variables accessible to its enclosing context and to maintain such a link even when passed around.
+Finally, we implement non-local returns: return instructions that return to the block _definition context_ instead of the current one.
+Non-local returns are really important in Pharo since they are used to express early returns (the fact that the execution of a method can be stopped at a given point) a frequent language feature similar to `break` statements in other languages.
+Without non-local return it would difficult to quit the current execution.

+### Closures

 Closures allow developers to abstract general algorithms from their particular details.
 For example, a sorting algorithm can be separated from its sorting criteria by making the sorting criteria a block closure passed as argument to it.
 This allows developers to have the sorting algorithm defined and tested in a single place, and being able to reuse it with multiple criterion in different contexts.